gorenje/slacktello/README.md

     trello.keys.<slack user name>=<token>,<dev key>

 Each trello user can obtain their key and token from [trello](http://www.trello.org/help.html).
-Their slack user name can be found out by trying out the command '/trello' in slack - it will echo back with your slack username.
+Their slack user name can be found out by trying out the command '/trello' in slack - it will echo back with your slack username (if the [slack command](https://slack.zendesk.com/hc/en-us/articles/201259356-Using-slash-commands) was already created).

 In the end, you'll need a URL that looks like this: